chocolatethunder/Big-Buy-Store/README.md

 ![eer](https://user-images.githubusercontent.com/5299394/29581245-f130c6c6-8735-11e7-989a-eb1ba1a1d472.png)

 The database was then created on the Amazon RDS platform with the help of both PHPMyAdmin and MySQL connect via terminal.
 In order to demonstrate its functionality a nice and simple front end was created to help interact with the database.
 It is worth nothing that this was not a Web Systems class but a backend Database design class therefore more emphasis was put on the design of the database rather than the design of the front end.
-It was still fully functional and had full OWASP protection coverage.
+It was still fully functional and had full OWASP rules implemented.

 The platform was intentionally designed to serve three types of users - seller, buyers, and moderators(employees).
 The users could login and signup as base buyer users and could apply to upgrade their status to sellers which was controlled by the moderators on the platform.